StauroDEV/blumen/README.md

 # blumen

-**Blumen** is a CLI to deploy websites on IPFS in a decentralized manner, fully managed by the user.
+**Blumen** is a tool to deploy websites on IPFS in a decentralized manner, fully managed by the user.

-> Blumen, compared Stauro CLI, is fully self-custodial and is not tied to the Stauro platform.

 ## Features